vivaladav/cpu-stat/README.md

   2] usr:   0.00% | sys:   0.00% | nic:   0.00% | idl: 100.00% | iow:   0.00% | hir:   0.00% | sir:   0.00% | ste:   0.00% | gue:   0.00% | gun:   0.00% |
   3] usr:   0.00% | sys:   0.00% | nic:   0.00% | idl:  90.91% | iow:   9.09% | hir:   0.00% | sir:   0.00% | ste:   0.00% | gue:   0.00% | gun:   0.00% |
 ```

+## Contribute

+If you want to contribute to cpu-stat check out this guide about [how to contribute to an open source project on GitHub](http://blog.davidecoppola.com/2016/11/howto-contribute-to-open-source-project-on-github/) first.